 Farmhouse ales originated in the French region of Belgium and offered refreshing relief to seasonal farm workers (“saisonniers”) from the summer heat.
 When we set out to brew our saison, we were intent on paying homage to its heritage while also giving it our own unique twist.
 Fermentation coaxes out peppery, herbal and slightly tart attributes, and releases slightly smokey, earthy esters, while a touch of acidulated malt and wheat lends the perfect complement.
 Resulting in a refreshing palate pleaser regardless of the season.

-Flanders Reds may be called the Burgundies of Belgium, but we age our take on this complex, slightly tart style in Oregon Pinot Noir barrels for nearly a year.
-A fresh batch will present spicier notes while older versions pick up more oak and yield cherry flavors.
+Flanders Reds may be called the Burgundies of Belgium, but we age our take on this complex style in red wine barrels for about a year with Brettanomyces induced secondary fermentation.
+A fresh batch will offer up spicier notes while older versions display more oak and yield cherry flavors.
 So we blended them figuring we’re better off presenting this exotic mélange simultaneously.
-(Released July ’17)
+(Released Aug ’18)

 We’ve taught an old brown new tricks.
 The brunette hue is derived from roasted Belgian aromatic malts, and fruity esters are augmented by lemon and orange zest.
 For a further twist, a Brettanomyces induced secondary fermentation flecked with tart cherries, dates, cranberries, currants, and figs makes for a slightly sour ale.
 Want something even freakier?
 Lock it up in a cool dark place for a few years and see what happens.
 (Released Feb ’18)